Hypothermia: Lessons from SERE

 Whit was telling no one in particular that the cold was making his hands hurt.
 I told Whit to hold the angle head flashlight where I could see where I was stringing 550 (parachute) cord between two trees and cutting it with “Roland,” my survival knife.
 I hung the tip of the teepee-like A-frame of parachute nylon from the string between the two trees.
 They issued us folding knives, but I cheated and brought a Gerber Mark II, which was razor-sharp and really held an edge.

 The silver, slab-sided folding knives they issued us in SERE didn’t even have locking blades.
 Bear and cougar attacks were exceedingly rare, but not unheard of in the Rockies, and both species lived in Saylor Park.
-I thought Roland’s blade might be long enough to get into a big cat’s vitals, in the unlikely event it ever became necessary.
+I thought Roland’s blade might be long enough to get into a big cat’s vitals, in the unlikely event I or one of my comrades was ever getting shredded by a giant feline.
 At the time, it might even have been worth the risk to be attacked by a large predator–we all could’ve eaten our fill, if we lived through it!
 But that night, we were far more concerned about not freezing to death than we were about the gnawing pits in our stomachs, which we were almost used to by then.

 Our rain shelter, such as it was, consisted of two narrow triangles of silky nylon fabric, each little more than a foot and a half wide at the base, and about 3 to 4 feet tall, adjoined together on the long side.
 The planes of each triangle were about 60 degrees off from one another, so it formed 2/3 of a narrow triangular pyramid.
 I built it over a small section of water-soaked log, barely long enough for two starving, skinny post-adolescents to sit on side-by-side.